X16Community/x16-smc/README.md

 4     | Reserved
 5     | Error, overwriting bootloader section

-## Command 0x82 = Reboot (write)
+## Command 0x82 = Reboot (master write)

 The reboot command must always be called after the last packet has been committed.
 If not, the SMC will be left in an inoperable state.

-The command also writes any buffered data to flash.
+The command first writes any buffered data to flash.

-Currently the SMC is not rebooted, but left in an infinte loop.
-To reboot the SMC you need to remove power to the computer's power supply.
+Then the bootloader enters an infinite loop waiting for the user to remove power from the system to reboot the SMC.

+# Typical usage

+The client program will typically work as set out below:

+* Verify that it supports the bootloader API version

+* Request that the SMC firmware jumps to the bootloader entry point

+* Wait for the bootloader to initialize

+* Send a data packet with command 0x80

+* Commit the data packet with command 0x81

+* Resend the packet if an error occured, otherwise repeat until all packets have been sent and committed

+* Send reboot command